-If you are a student with special needs (e.g. physical limitations, visual impairments, hearing impairments, or learning disabilities), visit the Special Needs Office - Room E1101 or call extension 2703 as soon as possible so that support services can be arranged for you.
-Subsequently you are encouraged to discuss with your professor accommodations required to enable you to meet the course competencies.
+If you are a student with special needs (e.g. physical limitations, visual impairments, hearing impairments, or learning disabilities), you are encouraged to discuss required accommodations with your professor and/or the Disability Services office.
+Visit Room E1101 or call Extension 2703 so that support services can be arranged for you.